blaudoom/reverse-shell-vending-machine/README.md

-# Reverse shell vending machine
+# C3 - The CTF Command and Control

 This is a VERY simple script that can be used to create your basic reverse-shell commands.